Nurckye/Le-Monde-de-Sudoku/README.md

 ## Le Monde de Sudoku

-A mobile-oriented game created in ReactJs with multiple game modes, designed as a single-page application.
+A mobile-oriented web game created in ReactJs with multiple game modes, designed as a single-page application.

 ### `Game Modes`